renesas/ra-fsp-examples/example_projects/ek_ra2l2/usb_pcdc/usb_pcdc_ek_ra2l2_ep/readme.txt

 			1. Connect P111 (J2:29) to P204 (J2:17)
 			2. Connect P103 (J2:36) to P304 (J2:21)
 			3. Connect P105 (J2:34) to P303 (J2:22)

+Note:
+	To ensure proper handling of USB events without RTOS, The function R_USB_EventGet should be invoked from one location only as registered events are removed from the queue upon return from R_USB_EventGet.
+	Multiple invocations may lead to missed or incorrect USB event handling.